I-am-Future/PyTorch-Linear-Operator-CUDA/README.md

 This is a simple demo of how to write a Linear operator (Y = XW+b) in PyTorch C++ CUDA extension.

+The corresponding blog (text explanation for the code) is at [here](https://i-am-future.github.io/2023/07/30/Pytorch-Practical-Basics-6/).
+(From section 6 to section 9 are all talking about that.)

 It includes:

 + An entire template of how to write a CUDA extension in PyTorch.
 This includes: